w3f/polkadot-wiki/docs/learn/learn-proxies.md

 full access to the _pure_ proxies are _any_ proxies.
 Security can be further increased if the _any_ proxy is a multi-signature account.

-#### Simplified and Secure Account Management at a Corporate Level
+#### Simplified and Secure Account Management at an Organization Level

-:::info Walk-through tutorial video
+:::info Walk-through tutorial video of Account Management

 You can see [this video tutorial](https://www.youtube.com/watch?v=YkYApbhU3i0) that goes through this scenario.
 The tutorial requires some familiarity with the Extrinsic Tab of the Polkadot-JS UI.